 Publications:

-Contributor to Insolvency Practitioners: Appointment, Duties, Powers and Liability (Edward Elgar, 2020)
+Contributor to Insolvency Practitioners: Appointment, Duties, Powers and Liability (Edward Elgar, 2020 and 2024 (2nd ed.))

 Contributor to LexisPSL Restructuring & Insolvency